monomelodies/monad/README.md

 individual plugins for documentation on their usage.

 The rest of Monad is "just" an Angular application, so simply define routes using `$routeProvider` and start coding admin stuff!
-Monad includes the [Bootstrap CSS framework](https://getbootstrap.com) to get you started quickly, but is also completely customisable if you'd rather rebrand to for your project's own style.
 Speaking of which...

 ## Authentication
 Monad supports multiple levels of authentication out of the box.
 E.g., all